Adaptation in the aquatic submerged plants and what plants are underwater?

 Adaptation of the Elodea plants

-The leaves of the Elodea plant are sessile (neckless), So their connection with the stem will be stronger, The stem of the Elodea plant is elastic, So, it will not be cut by the water currents.
+The leaves of the Elodea plant are sessile (neckless), so their connection with the stem will be stronger.
+The stem of the Elodea plant is elastic, so the water currents will not cut it.

 The stem of the Elodea plant contains many air chambers to store an amount of oxygen gas that is produced during the photosynthesis process.
 The Elodea plants use oxygen gas in the respiration process, and oxygen gas helps the Elodea plant to float in the lighted regions of the water.